 Prepare the Crust

-Add the butter, almond flour, coconut flour, salt, Xanthan gum, and erythritol to the bowl of a food processor.
-Pulse until the butter has been broken into small pieces and dispersed into the flour.
-Add the egg and continue blending until the dough forms into a ball.
+Add the butter, almond flour, coconut flour, salt, xanthan gum, and sweetener to the bowl of a food processor.
+Pulse until the butter is dispersed into the flour and is in pea-sized pieces.
+Add the egg and vinegar, then continue blending until the dough comes together into a ball.

 Prepare the Filling

-Whisk the erythritol, salt, and pumpkin pie spice together in a small bowl.
+Whisk the brown Swerve, salt, pumpkin pie spice, eggs, heavy cream, vanilla, and pumpkin puree together in a medium bowl.

-Once it has cooled to room temperature, cover it in plastic wrap and place it in the refrigerator.
+Once the pie is cooled to room temperature, cover it in plastic wrap and place it in the refrigerator.
 Chill for at least 2 hours.
-Top with whipped cream and serve.